csc301-fall-2022/team-project-5-frontier-college-m/deliverable-2/iteration-02-review.md

 We held weekly meetings during tutorials.
 They provide a recurring time when all members can relay their progress and discuss the next steps for the project.
 These weekly meetings turned out to be successful as, after each session, every member had a general idea of what to do in the upcoming week, increasing team coordination and efficiency.
 More specific task assignments were done within subteams.

-##### Subteams

-For TD2, our group was divided into subteams responsible for the backend and the frontend.
-Within each subteam, we held meetings on Discord to hash out the overall design as well as split the work into tasks that are assigned to individual subteam members.
-These assignments are put onto our GitHub Projects board.
-Smaller subteams made it easier to schedule synchronous meetings, as well as facilitate asynchronous communication since the insights or questions a member has may primarily be relevant to individuals working on the same part of the project.
-In particular, this was useful when discussing issues during implementation and their solutions.

 ##### Github Projects

 After each weekly meeting, we would all figure out what work is needed to be done divvy it up into small tasks that each person would be assigned to.
 On GitHub projects, we are able to keep track of everything we discussed in the meeting, as well as know which person is assigned to a task.
 In a group of 7 people, it's easy to lose track of which person is doing which task, so with the projects board we are able to communicate easily about each task as well as seek help from people who are dong similar tasks.